aws-ia/terraform-aws-eks-blueprints/docs/add-ons/vault.md

   enable_vault = true
 ```

-Alternatively, you can override the helm values by using the code snippet below:
+Alternatively, you can override the Helm Values by setting the `vault_helm_config` object, like shown in the code snippet below:

 ```hcl
   enable_vault = true